Planning-Inspectorate/appeal-planning-decision/packages/appeal-reply-service-api/README.md

 ## Project Structure

 This application will be deployed as a separate, non-publicly exposed service.
-It exists to allow the Forms Web App to interact with the database
+It exists to allow the LPA Reply Web App to interact with the database

  - `/src` - contains the application.
  - `/src/controllers` - the application controllers.